 Why Do Flights Disappear from Tracking?

 Flights can disappear from trackers.
 War zones cause jamming.
-Tracking errors happen too.
+Tracking errors happen, too.
 Crews train for these issues.
 Planes are built strong.
 News reports say tracking issues are common in Syria.
 Only 0.1% of flights face this.
 Airlines like Syrian Air keep you safe.

 FAQs: Syrian Arab Airlines SYR9218 Flight Details